CSD Mixco

-Club Social y Deportivo Mixco is a Guatemalan football club based in Mixco, a municipality in the Guatemala City metropolitan area.
-They play in the Liga Nacional, the top tier of Guatemalan football, after achieving promotion during the Clausura 2022 Primera Division.
+Club Social y Deportivo Mixco is a Guatemalan professional football club based in Mixco, a municipality in the Guatemala City metropolitan area.
+They play in the Liga Nacional, the top tier of Guatemalan football.

-In 2018, the club founded their new stadium Santo Domingo de Guzmán, until then they played at the Estadio Julio Armando Cobar in San Miguel Petapa.
+In 2018, the club founded their new stadium Estadio Santo Domingo de Guzmán, until then they played at the Estadio Julio Armando Cobar in San Miguel Petapa.

 In the Apertura 2010 they played their home games at the Estadio Municipal San Miguel Dueñas.

 History

 Nicknamed Los Chicharroneros, the club was founded in 1964 and made their debut at the Guatemalan second level in the 2001/2002 season.
-They got relegated in 2003 but went back in 2005 and have stayed there since.
+They got relegated in 2003 but went back in 2005.
+They got promoted to the Liga Nacional in 2022.